itu-algorithms/itu.algs4/README.md

 - Download the repository by pressing the green "Clone or download" button, and pressing "Download ZIP".
 - Extract the content of the zip to your Desktop (you can delete the folder after installing the package).
 - Open the "Command Prompt" by pressing "Windows + R", type "cmd" in the window that appears, and press "OK".
-- If you saved the folder on the Desktop you should be able to navigate to the folder by typing "cd Desktop\AlgorithmsInPython-master".
+- If you saved the folder on the Desktop you should be able to navigate to the folder by typing "cd Desktop\itu.algs4-master".
 ```
-C:\Users\user>cd Desktop\AlgorithmsInPython-master
+C:\Users\user>cd Desktop\itu.algs4-master
 ```
 - When in the correct folder, type `pip install .` to install the package.
 ```
-C:\Users\user\Desktop\AlgorithmsInPython-master>pip install .
+C:\Users\user\Desktop\itu.algs4-master>pip install .
 ```
 - After this, the package should be installed correctly and you can delete the folder from your Desktop.